mustang-gan/mustang/mustang/README.md

     ```

 3. **Optional:** Login to a Docker Hub account that has access to the private lipizzaner2018/lipizzaner repository (with `docker login`) on each machine.
+4. On manager node make sure that **autodiscover is set to `True` in `general.yml`, as this is required when running in docker.**
-4. If you don't want to use Docker Hub, you alternatively can clone the repo and build the container on each machine.
+5. If you don't want to use Docker Hub, you alternatively can clone the repo and build the container on each machine.

     *To manually build the container, execute:*
     ```
     docker build -t lipizzaner2018/lipizzaner .
     ```
-5. Run the Lipizzaner clients.
+6. Run the Lipizzaner clients.

     *Execute on the **manager** node:*
     ```